Job Description for Airframe Specialists

 Employment and Salary Outlook

-According to the BLS, employment of aircraft mechanics and avionics technicians was projected to grow at a rate of 1% from 2014-2024, largely because of the outsourcing of jobs that require similar skills.
-The BLS noted that the median salary for aircraft mechanics and service technicians was $58,370 in May 2015.
-In the same year, avionics technicians earned a median of $58,540.
+According to the BLS, employment of aircraft mechanics and avionics technicians was projected to grow by of 5% from 2016-2026, largely because of the outsourcing of jobs that require similar skills.
+The BLS noted that the median salary for aircraft mechanics and service technicians was $61,020 in May 2017.
+In the same year, avionics technicians earned a median of $62,650.